 This is the perfect chicken for you if you think that a standard chicken is too big and a bantam is too small.

 They are somewhat docile though, and these are actually the only chickens we have ever owned that had trouble being added to our existing flock.
 Even though we didn’t see pecking, we kept finding the Hamburgs hiding in whatever crevice they could find.

-Maran chickens are another breed that comes in a variety of colors, including black, which should not be confused with the black copper Maran.
-The black copper Maran seem to be easier to find than the solid black chickens.
+Marans chickens are another breed that comes in a variety of colors, including black, which should not be confused with the black copper Marans.
+The black copper Marans seem to be easier to find than the solid black chickens.
 This breed’s claim to fame are their dark chocolate colored eggs.
 For those who want an egg basket with a variety of colors, this is definitely a breed to consider.